BubbaDiego/sonic8/backend/core/positions_core/position_core_detailed_spec.md

  └─ other managers (alerts, prices, wallets, …)
 ```
 [position_module_spec.md](position_module_spec.md)
-`PositionCore` receives a `DataLocker` instance at construction and passes it to all sub‑components.
+`Position[position_service.py](../../services/position_service.py)Core` receives a `DataLocker` instance at construction and passes it to all sub‑components.
 Because `DataLocker` holds an open connection to the SQLite database, all position operations ultimately go through `DLPositionManager`.

 ## DataLocker Schema